NHS Negligence Claims Solicitors / Sue The NHS

 Since the NHS would find it very difficult to defend a Never Event, it is highly likely that the NHS trust would concede liability if you suffered such an incident.

-However, even if breach of duty is admitted, you must still prove causation in order to claim compensation.
+However, even if a breach of duty is admitted, you must still prove causation in order to be successful in suing the NHS for medical negligence.
 This is where the specialist knowledge of an expert medical negligence solicitor can assist.

 NHS Claims FAQ